Frequently Asked Questions

 - Generalization to wearables-free mode.
 Training with biometrics lets us learn a common ASV space that behavioral signals (voice, face, text/inputs) can map into at runtime.
 That’s why EmPath can run without wearables in production while still benefiting from the rigor of sensor-rich training.

 - Longitudinal learning.
 People change (health, mood baselines, seasons).
-Ongoing opt-in measurements keep the database current and help distinguish trait from state—something static labels can’t do.
+Ongoing measurements keep the database current and help distinguish trait from state—something static labels can’t do.

 Why not “just hand-define” the database?

-You can—and we do use expert Scenario design as structure—but without measurements you get: (a) untested assumptions, (b) no intensity/duration distributions, (c) no calibrated uncertainty, (d) poor personalization, and (e) no reliable Pathways.
+You can—and we do use Scenario design as structure—but without measurements you get: (a) untested assumptions, (b) no intensity/duration distributions, (c) no calibrated uncertainty, (d) poor personalization, and (e) no reliable Pathways.
 In other words, you get a taxonomy, not a safety-relevant model.

 Bottom line: expert-written Scenarios give us hypotheses; multimodal biometrics turn those hypotheses into tested, calibrated, bias-checked models that can safely guide AI behavior—especially in edge cases where it matters most.

 How accurate are “Probable Emotional States”?
-Isn’t “emotion recognition” from physiology noisy and unreliable?

 Think back to the first time you tried talking to Siri, or the first time you scanned a document with early OCR software.
 The results?
 Often laughably bad.
 Misheard words, mangled letters.
 And yet today, we take near-perfect voice transcription and text recognition for granted.
 HR measured at the wrist went through a similar arc – exercise MAPE fell from 6 – 10% (2016 – 2017) to 2 – 3% today; outlier bands tightened from ±30–40 bpm to typically ±5–10 bpm today.